-This booklet was first compiled by J. E. Busch and published in 1946 in response to the demand for a simplified statement of mining law.
-This 4th edition is a complete revision by Victor H. Verity, made necessary by changes in the law.
-It is limited to the Federal and State mining laws as they apply within the State of Arizona.
-The essence of the more important features of the mining laws is set forth with a minimum of citations to the laws and regulations.
+HIS booklet was first compiled by J. E. Busch and published in 1946 in response to the demand for a simplified statement of mining law.
+The 4th edition was a complete revision by Victor H. Verity, made necessary by changes in the law.
+The 5th edition was another revision by him, written in the light of intervening problems and law changes.
+This is a reprinting of the 5th edition with the addition of a four page appendix of Federal and State legislation which became effective subsequent to May, 1959.
+The appendix has been printed separately for those who already have copies of the 5th edition.

+The scope of the booklet is limited to the Federal and State mining laws as they apply within the State of Arizona.
+The essences of the more important features of the mining laws are set forth with a minimum of citations to the laws and regulations.
 Citations to court decisions have been omitted as this booklet is intended to be a field manual for guidance of the prospector and miner.

 If the instructions contained herein are followed, it should be possible to avoid the common errors that are frequently made when attempting to locate a mining claim and maintain its validity.
 However, the laws and regulations are changing constantly.
-Therefore, should the holder of mining claim have a legal problem he is urged to consult an attorney.
-Only information concerning general laws is available from the Department of Mineral Resources which cannot answer legal problems dealing with specific cases.
+Therefore, should the holder of a mining claim have a legal problem he is urged to consult an attorney.
+Only information concerning general laws is available from the Department of Mineral Resources.
+It cannot give answers to legal problems dealing with specific cases.

 The Department keeps informed on new and pending legislation, changes in freight rates, tariffs, trade agreements, taxation, and other factors which affect the mining industry.
-Those interested should make inquiry of the Department of Mineral Resources, Minerals Building, Fairgrounds, Phoenix, Arizona, for information beyond the scope of this booklet.
+Those interested should make inquiry of the Department of Mineral Resources, Mineral Building, Fairgrounds, Phoenix, Arizona, for information beyond the scope of this booklet.

 The accompanying map of Arizona shows major land withdrawals and reservations.
-However, it does not attempt to accurately indicate their many small, irregular boundaries because such land withdrawals and restorations occur almost daily.
+However, it does not attempt to accurately indicate their many small, irregular boundaries, because land withdrawals and restorations occur almost daily.